YEAR ONE

 PROGRESS IN YEAR

-BECOME MORE
+BECOMING MORE

 ENERGY EFFICIENT

-USE LOWER-CARBON
+USING LOWER-CARBON

 ENERGY PRODUCTS

-Installed 1GWh of solar renewable energy
+Installed 7.8GWh pa of solar renewable energy.

-embrace low
+embracing low

 carbon construction

-store away emissions that
+storing away emissions that

 cannot be avoided